slsuse/tt/README.md

 1. Fill time.
 2. Write as easy and simple as possible.
 3. Create some code to track and summarize time spent on different tasks and projects.
+4. Learn and practice git.